-Measurable Goal: (New) Number of illicit discharges reported either on the main Public Works number or through Access Rocklin online.
-(Previous) Establishment of the storm water hotline and staff response to each call.
+Measurable Goal: New in 08-09: Number of illicit discharges reported either on the main Public Works number or through Access Rocklin online.
+(Previous: Establishment of the stormwater hotline and staff response to each call.
 All calls will be categorized and response documented.
-Advertising the hotline will improve public involvement and will serve as an educational tool to inform the public about the hazards of illicit discharges and illegal dumping.
+Advertising the hotline will improve public involvement and will serve as an educational tool to inform the public about the hazards of illicit discharges and illegal dumping.)

 Appropriateness: The public can be the best resource of "additional eyes" out in the community watching for illicit discharges and dumping.
-Making it fast, easy - and even anonymous - to report incidences and being responsive to reports helps ensure the public will continue to make them.
+Making it fast, easy - and even anonymous - to report incidences and being responsive helps ensure the public will continue to make reports.